Microsoft Edge WebView2 (developer preview)

 The WebView2 control is currently in developer preview, during which you can prototype your solutions and share feedback with us to shape the future stable API.
 There will likely be some breaking changes as we evolve the API during preview, and when this happens, you will need to have both the WebView2 SDK and the Microsoft Edge (Chromium) browser updated.
 Breaking changes will be noted in the release notes of the SDK.
 This will lock down as WebView2 approaches beta and stable.

-Developer preview is first available for Win32 C++ on Windows 10.
-In the future, we plan to have WebView2 on all the supported versions of Windows supporting C++, .NET and XAML.
+Developer preview is available for Win32 C++ on Windows 10, Windows 8.1, Windows 8, and Windows 7.
+In the future, we plan to support WebView2 on .NET, and XAML.

 To build and test your application using the WebView2 control, you need to have both Microsoft Edge (Chromium) and the WebView2 SDK installed.
-See Getting Started for detailed instructions, API reference to learn about the API, and release notes for changes made between releases.
+See Getting Started for detailed instructions, WebView2 API Sample for an interactive guide, API reference to learn about the API, and Release Notes for changes made between releases.

 Help us build a richer WebView2 experience by sharing your feedback!
 Visit our feedback repo to submit feature requests or bug reports.
 It’s also a good place to search for known issues.
 During developer preview, we will also be collecting telemetry data to help us build a better WebView.
 Users can turn off WebView data collection by navigating to edge://settings/privacy in the browser and turning off browser data collection.